DavidBPoole/projectpal-server/README.md

 - CRUD on projects and tasks
 - Category assignment of tasks
 - Ability to CRUD endless projects authenticated and unique to the user
-- Future feature to collaborate with other authenticated users on your projects
 - Ability to collaborate with other authenticated users on your projects

 # Relevant Links